Quantum states for a minimum-length spacetime: Introduction

 We speculated then that this might be accommodated by assuming that embodying a non-vanishing $L_0$ goes hand in hand with requiring an underlying (finite-dimensional) quantum structure for spacetime at $P$, a consistent description of which would demand on one side a constraint on the metric in the large scale (in the form of field equations) \cite{PesQ}, and on another side the existence of some, not better specified up to this stage, quantum operator $\widehat{R}$, corresponding to the observable Ricci scalar, with expectation value $R$ on the maximally mixed state \cite{PesR}.

-Aim of present study is to try to investigate further this quantum space that the spacetime might possess at $P$.
+The aim of present study is to try to investigate further this quantum space that such intrinsically-discrete or particle-like spacetime might possess at $P$.
 This, first of all trying to characterize its states, and then finding an explicit expression for the quantum operator $\widehat{R}$ acting on them.
 We specifically restrict consideration to the qmetric for null separated events, as in \cite{PesQ} and \cite{PesR} on which we elaborate.

 Since the multivaluedness of $R_{(q)}$ mentioned above comes about when trying to probe the Ricci scalar reaching $P$ along different geodesics \cite{Pad01, KotI, PesP}, a further exploration of this fact seems to naturally hint to operational notions/procedures.
 This apparently suggests that a proper framework for further progress might be the consideration of gravity in an as-much-as-possible operational setting, that is in terms of information acquired by physical bodies.